-Application Procedure: You have to first buy the CAT voucher.
-Registration is done online at iimcat.ac.in.
+Application Procedure: You have to first register and create your unique User ID and Password.
+After registration, login again and fill up the application form.
 You must have a valid email id as IIMs will do all the communications by that email id only.

 CAT is a computer based test.
 It has three sections: